 About Me

 I was born in Australia, raised in the United States and trained in Britain, gaining a degree in History of Art from Birkbeck College, University of London (1993) and a Masters in Museums & Gallery Management from City University.
 My first job for an art dealer in Mayfair back in the late 1980s led to a life-long interest in all forms of visual art.
-Over a thirty year career I have been fortunate to work in both commercial galleries and public-sector arts organisations, adult education, exhibition organisation and academic research.
+Over a thirty year career I have been fortunate to work in both commercial galleries and public-sector arts organisations, adult education, exhibition curation and academic research.
 These days my focus is mainly on writing and I continue to give occasional lectures and advice to arts organisations.
-In 2018 I curated a major exhibition for the Wells Maltings with over 240 works of art.

-My new book Creative Simulations about George Mallen and the founding of the Computer Arts Society is out now, published by Springer.
+My latest book Creative Simulations about George Mallen and the founding of the Computer Arts Society is out now, published by Springer.

 My particular expertise in the history of computer and digital art began in 2002 when I joined an AHRC research group at Birkbeck College, University of London, investigating the origins of digital arts – the CACHe Project.
 During this time I tracked-down and interviewed over 60 British pioneers of early digital art, and their artwork, experiences, collaborations and stories are told in A Computer in the Art Room (2008), as well as in a further co-edited collection of essays White Heat, Cold Logic (2009), published by MIT Press.